Subscribe to account activity

-User - A Twitter @user.
-All write actions on the Twitter API require the context of a user.
+User - A Twitter @user account.
+All write actions on the Twitter API require the user context.
 If you are building a bot, then the bot is a user.
 Customers interacting with the bot are also users.
 All messages sent on Twitter are between two User entities.
 For authentication purposes, each User has an Access Token (API key) and Access Token Secret (API secret) associated with it.

 App - A Twitter app is created on apps.twitter.com.
 An app is always owned by a single user.
 The app provides the base context for using the Twitter API.